jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 ==> proxmox-iso.linux-server: Waiting for SSH to become available... # [tl! .nocopy:end]
 ```

-It'll take a few minutes while Packer waits on SSH, and while *I* wait on that I can look at the Proxmox console for the VM to follow along with the installer's progress:
+It'll take a few minutes while Packer waits on SSH, and while I wait on that, I can look at the Proxmox console for the VM to follow along with the installer's progress:

 ![Proxmox VM console showing the installer progress](proxmox-console-progress.png)

 That successful SSH connection signifies the transition from the `source {}` block to the `build {}` block, so it starts with uploading any certs and the `join-domain.sh` script before getting into running those post-install tasks: